guardian/bridget/README.md

 ## Releasing Bridget

+Bridget is released by the [`generate-packages.yml`](.github/workflows/generate-packages.yml) GitHub Actio.
+The action requires the following environment variables:

+- `NPM_TOKEN`
-The GitHub Action which releases Bridget requires an `NPM_TOKEN` and a Personal Access Token (PAT).
+- a GitHub Personal Access Token (PAT).
 The PAT needs read/write permissions for the [`guardian/bridget-swift`](https://github.com/guardian/bridget-swift) repository.

 ### Setting the version bump